kristobruh/SARP/README.md

 ## Authors and acknowledgment
 Kristofer Mäkinen

-kristofer.makinen@maanmittauslaitos.fi

-When publishing, additional credit should be given to the creators of asf_search and download_eofs.
+For inquiries about the software, you can contact: kristofer.makinen@gmail.com

 ## License
-CC 4.0
+Boost Software License.

+When publishing, pay attention to the license terms of the custom packages used in this software.

 ## Project status
-In active development.
+Not in active development.